 The start-up does not have to worry too much about the premium amounts.
 A top broker arranges for policies that have competitive premium rates.
 There is no problem in managing the insurance budget.
 Paying the premiums periodically does not have any issues.

-It is important to thoroughly explore the different sides of the D&O insurance policy.
+It is important to thoroughly explore the different sides of the D&O insurance policyThe legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More.
 Discussing it with the broker is an intelligent step.
-When you are aware of its features and applicability, along with the list of exclusions, you become more confident to purchase it.
+When you are aware of its features and applicability, along with the list of exclusionsSpecific conditions listed in an insurance or medical care policy that is not covered by benefit payments.
+Common exclusions include More, you become more confident to purchase it.